-But they still don’t know us.
+But they don’t know us.

 They haven’t worn our shoes,

-fought our battles,
+fought our battles, bore our children.

-In the context of history,
+In the glistening and misted eyes of history,

 we were inspired by contemporaries,

-Who shaped the times in which we lived.
+who shaped the times in which we lived.

 We who lived in the golden age,

-paved the road for the present world,
+paved the road for the present;

 A world of iron and death.